The most consequential climate change legislation ever passed in the U.S. is now in jeopardy thanks to President Donald Trump. Photo: Shutterstock

 Although possible, Trump is unlikely to repeal the Inflation Reduction Act completely.

-Constituents in Republican districts won’t be happy seeing new factories and businesses closing shop.
+Constituents in Republican districts won’t be happy losing out on the benefits of the Inflation Reduction Act and seeing new factories and businesses closing shop.
 Indeed, some House Republicans have already written House Speaker Mike Johnson a letter touting the legislation and urging a go-slow approach to tampering with it.

 In short, the most likely scenario is a partial repeal of some IRA provisions, especially those incentives and rebates that directly benefit homeowners and consumers, like electric car incentives.

-Trump can’t repeal the law without congressional approval.
+Trump can’t repeal the Inflation Reduction Act without congressional approval.

 It’s illegal for an administration to refuse to spend funds Congress has appropriated.
 Under the Impoundment Control Act, a president can put spending on hold or ask Congress to rescind funds but can’t just hold money for ideological reasons.
 However, Trump is a convicted felon and has clearly shown his willingness to flout the law.
 In fact, he violated the law previously when he withheld military aid to Ukraine during his first administration.
 Whether he violates the law again may depend on the pressure he receives from party members.